Officially out now: The TypeDB 3.0 Roadmap >>

 Select a database

 TypeDB can work with one database at a time.
-To select a database to work with, use the dropdown menu on the right from the database icon (studio dbs) in the top toolbar.
+To select a database to work with, use the dropdown menu on the right from the studio dbs database icon in the top toolbar.

 If there are no databases yet, see how to create a new one.